Contingency and Emergency Planning

 The National Counter-terrorism Security Office have produced specific advice to help mitigate the threat of a terrorist attack in crowded places.
 The key message for the public is ‘Run, Hide, Tell’:

 • Run - to a place of safety.
-This is a far better option than to surrender or negotiate.
+This is a far better option than surrendering or negotiating.
 If there’s nowhere to go, then…

 • Hide - it’s better to hide than to confront.
 Remember to turn your phone to silent and turn off vibrate.
 Barricade yourself in if you can.
 Then finally, and only when it is safe to do so ...